theghall/odin-weather-alt/README.md

 For The Odin Project

 A simple weather app to display basic data retrieved from Open Weather Map.
-Features use of javascript Promises.
+Features use of javascript async/await.